 Grip the bar tightly.
 If you have longer arms and/or want to push greater weight, you’ll need to grip wider.
 A narrower grip is better if you have shorter arms and/or aim for muscle mass.
 Either way, don’t exaggerate the grip.

-Don’t forget to breath evenly with each movement.
-Breath in as you lower the back and exhale as you push up.
+Don’t forget to breathe evenly with each movement.
+Breathe in as you lower the back and exhale as you push up.

 Remember, whether you want to lose weight, tone your body, gain strength or size,